SWE266-OnlineBankingApp/bankofirvine/README.md

 setx /m path "%path%;<DIR>"
 ```

-After the all the preparation, we can test the application.
+We can now test the application.
-Change to the directory and execute the test program.
+Change to the relevant directory and execute the test program.
 ```
 cd bankofirvine/application
 python3 testApplication.py